Skip to main content

 See: AI Data Sources

-The Azure Speech deployment provider allows you to register Azure AI Speech Service deployments as standalone, self-contained speech-to-text endpoints.
-Unlike standard Azure OpenAI deployments that reference a shared connection, Azure Speech deployments embed their own connection parameters (endpoint, authentication, credentials) directly within the deployment configuration.
+The Azure Speech deployment provider lets you register Azure AI Speech Service deployments as standalone, self-contained speech-to-text endpoints.
+Unlike standard Azure OpenAI deployments that reference a shared connection, Azure Speech deployments embed their own connection parameters directly within the deployment configuration.

 This is useful when:

-• You want a self-contained deployment without creating a full provider connection.
+• you want a self-contained deployment without creating a shared provider connection

 2. Click Add Deployment and select Azure Speech as the provider.